Krarilotus/Ascension/Documentation/AscensionGameplayGuide.md

 ## Practice against AIs

-The setup includes 4 practice AIs (Rat, Snake, Pig, Wolf) and maps for them (prefix "vsAIBootstrap").
+The setup includes 4 practice AIs (Rat, Snake, Pig, Wolf) and maps for them (prefix "vsAIAscension").

 Consider practicing against these AIs if you struggle with the basics in online multiplayer.